Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/faq.rst

     deployed and assigned the next index number in sequential order.
     The subindex is currently not in use and is always 0.
 There are plans to give the subindex meaning in the future.

-    In contrast to Ethereum, you cannot send CCD to a contract address (or account address) before they have been deployed/initialized on the Concordium chain.
+    You cannot send CCD to a contract address (or account address) before they have been deployed/initialized on the Concordium chain.

     .. code-block:: rust